MatthBogaert/BenchmarkingEnsemblesInCCP/README.md

 # BenchmarkingEnsemblesInCCP

-Code repository for the paper: 'Ensemble Methods in Customer Churn Prediction: a Comparative Analysis of the State-of-the-art' by Lex Delaere and Matthias Bogaert.
+Code repository for the paper: 'Ensemble Methods in Customer Churn Prediction: a Comparative Analysis of the State-of-the-art' by Matthias Bogaert and Lex Delaere.

 ## Requirements